HJColinKim/Basic-Calculator/README.md

 # Calculator
-Functional Basic Calculator Project on the web-page.

-HTML/CSS template from W3schools (not mine)
-Javascript programming of the calculator is done myself, and fully function with both button functions and keyboard functions
+A functional calculator on the web.
+Accepts both inputs of keyboard and mouse clicking of the buttons.